 This would show that it was possible to use the timber in the New World to build English ships.
 This would become a vital resource to the depleted resources of England.

 The colonists arrived in 1607 and were successful in their mission.
 They returned to England.

-The Popham Colony was located in modern day New England, however it was known as Virginia during that time period.
+The Popham Colony was located in modern-day New England.
+However, it was known as Virginia during that time period.

 There was a time known as the starving time in which many of the colonists died from lack of food.
-When the colonists arrived in Jamestown there were approximately 500 colonists and after the starving time only 60 of them remained.
+When the colonists arrived in Jamestown, there were approximately 500 colonists, and after the starving time, only 60 of them remained, which included John Smith.

 However, there was not much wild game, the water was not suitable for drinking, and they were unsuccessful with trade.
-If it were not for the timely arrival of Lord Delaware and his Third Supply the colony would not have survived.
+If it were not for the timely arrival of Lord Delaware and his Third Supply, the colony would not have survived.

-John Rolfe, a colonists at Jamestown, had not seen much success in the New World.
+John Rolfe, a colonist at Jamestown, had not seen much success in the New World.
 He had lost his wife and child at sea and had failed in business.
 He arrived at Jamestown with a new strand of tobacco seed.

 Jamestown survived and became a wealthy colony for the British.
-With its success other colonies began to be planned.
+With its success, other colonies began to be planned.

 Maryland, Pennsylvania, North Carolina, South Carolina, and Georgia had all become successful English colonies by the time of the American Revolutionary War, and Virginia, with its successful tobacco crop, was the largest.
 The slave trade had also begun to thrive in Virginia and its southern colonies.